luismond/tm2tb/README.md

 ## Main features

 - Extract bilingual terms from pairs of sentences or short paragraphs.
-- Extract bilingual terms from translated documents such as translation memories, and other bilingual files.
+- Extract bilingual terms from documents such as translation memories, and other bilingual files.
 - Extract terms and keywords from single sentences.
 - Use part-of-speech tags to select different patterns of terms and keyphrases.